Skip to main content

 How you'll learn

-Your progress will be assessed with essays, reports, group work, seminar presentations, and self-evaluation.
-Throughout the degree you'll have one-to-one support from academic staff.
+Your work will be assessed through essays, reports, group tasks, presentations, and self-evaluation.
+You'll receive one-to-one support from academic staff throughout the course.

 Entry requirements